November 10, 316

 The Gideons place their first Bible ten years after Samuel Hill and John Nicholson began the organization.

-Death of hymnwriter James Rowe, whose songs include “I Would Be Like Jesus” and “I Was Sinking Deep in Sin.”
+On this day in Christian History, hymn writer James Rowe died.
+In his lifetime, he wrote hymn songs including “I Would Be Like Jesus” and “I Was Sinking Deep in Sin.”

 Post a Comment